Pregnant Person Only

 Medical Verification

-Note: PPO applicants who are also applying for IN and or HA may utilized the same verification flexibilities to be determined apparently eligible for IN and HA.
+Note: PPO applicants who are also applying for IN and or HA may utilize the same verification flexibilities to be determined apparently eligible for IN and HA.

 Pregnant Person in an Existing AU